-The school will ensure that students are informed about regulations relating to examinations and coursework.
+The school will ensure that students are informed about regulations relating to examinations and coursework for all qualifications delivered by the centre.

 The school will investigate all alleged infringements of regulations, by staff or by students.

 Any student or member of staff accused of malpractice will be